Table of Contents

 If you dare, you can actually have a look at the catmap-lambda-if-then-else expression the comprehension expanded to:

-> list primes
+> show primes

 primes n = sieve (2..n) with sieve [] = []; sieve (p:qs) = p:sieve